OpenDSA/OpenDSA-DevStack/README.md

 ## Generate Canvas course using OpenDSA web interface.

 1. Make sure OpenDSA-DevStack is up to date by following the instructions [here](https://github.com/OpenDSA/OpenDSA-DevStack/blob/master/README.md#keep-opendsa-devstack-up-to-date).
 2. After you are done you should have OpenDSA-LTI server running.
-Go to https://192.168.33.10:9292 to make sure your application is up and running.
+Go to https://localhost:8000 to make sure your application is up and running.
-3. Follow the instructions on the instructor's [guide page](https://192.168.33.10:9292/home/guide) to set up your Canvas course. **Note:** skip the first step in this guide since you can use the **admin** account (admin@opendsa.org, pass: adminadmin) to cerate the course.
+3. Follow the instructions on the instructor's [guide page](https://localhost:8000/home/guide) to set up your Canvas course. **Note:** skip the first step in this guide since you can use the **admin** account (admin@opendsa.org, pass: adminadmin) to cerate the course.

-## Production deployment workflow
+## OLD Production deployment workflow

 If you are responsible for maintaining an OpenDSA-LTI production server, follow the instructions in this section to perform deployment to the production server.

 Deployment to the production server is initiated from the development environment.